Mahun10/aws-resilient-infra/README.md

-#  Resilient AWS Infrastructure with Terraform & CI/CD
+# 🚀 Resilient Cloud-Native AWS Infrastructure (Terraform, ECS Fargate, WAF, CI/CD)

-##  Project Overview
+## 📌 Project Overview

-This project demonstrates the design and deployment of a **resilient, scalable, and production-ready AWS infrastructure** using **Terraform (Infrastructure as Code)** and **GitHub Actions (CI/CD)**.
+This project demonstrates the design and deployment of a **resilient, scalable, and cloud-native AWS infrastructure** using **Terraform (Infrastructure as Code)** and **GitHub Actions (CI/CD)**.

-The architecture follows cloud best practices:
+The architecture follows modern cloud best practices:

 - High availability across multiple AZs
 - Private/public subnet isolation

-- Auto-scaling compute layer
+- Containerized application (Docker)
+- Deployment using **ECS Fargate**
+- Image storage with **Amazon ECR**
+- Layer 7 protection using **AWS WAF**
 - Managed database (RDS)

-- Monitoring and alerting
+- Monitoring, alerting and auditing

-- Secure remote state management

-- CI/CD pipeline with approval workflow

----
+The project evolved from an EC2-based architecture to a **fully containerized deployment**, improving scalability and reducing operational overhead.